-Run as much as you can.
+To get in shape to be a linebacker, it is important that you run as much as you can.
 Run for three or four miles -- or build up to that level -- to develop endurance, so you can keep going at 100 percent in the fourth quarter.
-End every distance run with a sprint of about 100 yards to work on your speed.
+End every distance run with a sprint of about 100 yards or a couple 40-yard dashes to work on your speed.

 Play a sport that involves plenty of running, in the off-season.
 Sports such as basketball and handball require you to run forward and backward, and from side to side, as linebackers must do on the football field.

 Strengthen your core.
 You must be strong from head to toe to play linebacker.
 You don’t make tackles with your arms alone, for example; you need strong leg and core muscles to push a charging runner back.

 Build your upper body.
 You need strong arms to fend off blockers and to wrap up ball carriers when you’re making tackles.
 The bench press is classic upper body football exercise and is often used in strength assessments by college and professional scouts.